-Saranne Cooke is a professional director currently serving on a number of boards across the education, health, sport and charity sectors.
-Her current appointments include directorships on the boards of Racing NSW, Western NSW PHN (Western Health Alliance), General Practice Registrars Australia and Charles Sturt University.
+Dr Saranne Cooke is a professional director serving on a number of boards across the education, health, sport, superannuation and charity sectors.
+Her current appointments include directorships on the boards of Racing NSW, Western NSW PHN (Western Health Alliance), HESTA, Charles Sturt University and Fisheries Research and Development Corporation.
 She is also the inaugural Chair of the Western Region NSW Committee of the Australian Institute of Company Directors.
-Prior to her career as a professional director, Ms Cooke also held a number of senior roles within energy, banking and manufacturing industries.
-Saranne holds a Bachelor of Commerce, Master of Business (Marketing), and a Master of Commercial Law.
-She is a Graduate Member of the Australian Institute of Company Directors, a Fellow Certified Practising Accountant, and an Associate Fellow of the Australian Marketing Institute.
-She is also currently undertaking a PhD in Board Governance.
+Prior to her career as a professional director, Dr Cooke also held a number of senior roles within energy, banking and manufacturing industries.
+She holds a PhD in Board Governance, a Master of Business (Marketing), a Master of Commercial Law and a Bachelor of Commerce.
+Dr Cooke is a Graduate Member of the Australian Institute of Company Directors, a Fellow Certified Practising Accountant, and a Fellow of the Australian Marketing Institute.